-St. Patrick’s day is approaching and lately, I’ve seen DIY Leprechaun traps floating around the internet.
+St. Patrick’s day is approaching and lately, I’ve seen easy leprechaun trap ideas floating around the internet.
 I’m curious about how one truly catches a Leprechaun.
-Apparently for Leprechaun’s, it’s all about finding the Pot o’ Gold at the end of the rainbow.
+Apparently for Leprechaun’s, it’s all about finding the Pot o’ Gold (pot of gold) at the end of a rainbow.
 And whiskey, I hear.

 If you’re looking for the best Leprechaun Trap ideas, you’ve come to the right place.
 Catching a Leprechaun would take great thought.
 And time is all I have lately.
 Just kidding.
 Not really.

-The kids love lucky charms so inviting them into this St. Patrick’s Day Craft was easy.
+The kids love Lucky Charms so inviting them into this St. Patrick’s Day Craft was easy.
+Making homemade leprechaun traps with Lucky Charms are so much fun and this one doesn’t’ need a secret trap door.

 Basically, I realized that it was all about the path.
 I wanted to create a beautiful pathway to the trap.
 One filled with flowers, preferably dandelions and lucky charms.